On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Numerical Examples

-where $\set X^2 = [-0.349,0.349]$ and $ \varepsilon_x = 0.1$.
-We apply the MPC scheme from Algorithm~\ref{alg:datadrivenSMPC} with prediction horizon $N=10$ and exact state feedback, i.e., the realization of $X_k$ is known upon solving each OCP.
-Similar to before, in the data collection phase we record state/input trajectories of $1000$ steps, we obtain the estimation of noise realizations by \eqref{eq:estimdateWd}, and we collect additional $150$ state/input measurements to construct the Hankel matrices.
+We apply Algorithm~\ref{alg:datadrivenSMPC} with prediction horizon $N=10$ and exact output feedback, i.e., the realization of $Y_k$ is known upon solving each OCP.
+Similar to before, in the data collection phase we record input-output trajectories of $1000$ steps to estimate the disturbance realizations via~\eqref{eq:noise_estimation_LSE}.
+We use the first $90$ recorded inputs-outputs and estimated disturbances to construct the Hankel matrices.

+To obtain an exact PCE for each component of $W_k$, we employ the Hermite polynomials component-wise such that $L_w=4$.
+Since there is no uncertainty caused by initial condition, i.e. $L\ini=1$, we obtain from \eqref{eq:terms} the dimension of the overall PCE basis as $L=31$.
+Considering an initial condition close to $y\ini = [0,-400,0]^\top$ and using identical disturbance realizations, we compute the closed-loop responses for Schemes~\ref{alg:meas}-\ref{alg:est}.

+To speed up the computation, one may limit the number of terms in the PCEs of $(U,W,Y)$.
+Hence in Scheme~\ref{alg:trun}, we truncate the PCE of $W_k$ after the first $4$ terms.
+That is, at each time step $k$, we solve the OCP over the horizon $j\in [k, k+N-1]$ considering only the first disturbance $W_k$ and setting the PCE coefficients $\mathsf w_j=0$ for $j>k$.

+For the sake of comparison, we also use Scheme~\ref{alg:deter} proposed in \cite{Coulson2019}, see Figure~\ref{fig:AircraftComparison}.
+Note that a low-rank approximation of the Hankel matrices via singular value decomposition and truncation is applied to Scheme~\ref{alg:deter} to filter the disturbance~\cite{Coulson2019}.\footnote{The low-rank approximation method is only mentioned in the extended arXiv version of \cite{Coulson2019}.} We observe that the system input and response trajectories for Scheme~\ref{alg:meas} and Scheme~\ref{alg:est} are almost identical.
+Moreover, Figure~\ref{fig:AircraftComparison} illustrates that Algorithm~\ref{alg:datadrivenSMPC} drives the system to origin with a better performance, i.e., with faster speed and better robustness to the disturbance than Scheme~\ref{alg:deter}.